Web Design & Development

 Map Out Your Hotspot Coordinates

-Use a dedicated image map editor (such as image-map.net) or your browser’s developer tools to record pixel coordinates for each region.
-For rectangles, you need the top-left and bottom-right corners.
-Circles require a center point and radius.
-Polygons need every vertex listed in sequence.
+Use a dedicated image map editor — such as image-map.net — or your browser’s developer tools to record pixel coordinates for each region.
+For rectangles, you need the top-left and bottom-right corner coordinates.
+Circles require a centre point and a radius value.
+Polygons need every vertex listed in clockwise sequence.
+Specifically, write these values down in a separate document before touching any HTML — this prevents errors later.

 Step 3